WalterSmuts/easyfft/README.md

 case I'd implement the same API on slices and rename this crate to `easyfft`.

 #### Footnotes
-\* While this could be true in theory, in practice it most probably is not.
+[^panic]: While this could be true in theory, in practice it most probably is not.
 Currently you can create a `RealDft` struct and mutate it using the `DerefMut` trait in a way that the `real_ifft` method will cause a panic.
 This should be fixable in a future patch release currently pending implementation details.